MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/3-analyze-resumes.md

-# Analyze resumes and make a recommendation using Copilot in Word
+# Analyze resumes and make a recommendation using Microsoft 365 Copilot in Word
 ---
-In the prior exercise, you learned how Copilot in Word can assist HR professionals in crafting a job description.
+In the prior exercise, you learned how Microsoft 365 Copilot in Word can assist HR professionals in crafting a job description.
 In this exercise, you learn how it can automate the initial stages of the resume screening process.
 This functionality can help HR professionals quickly identify the most suitable candidates from large pools of applicants.

 When you ask Copilot to generate a document or apply some type of change, it may sometimes start to display the draft and then stop.
 If this situation happens to you, select the **Regenerate** button to have it generate a new draft, or change your prompt and try again.